 - SWISS LACHS smoking board made of Swiss pine wood

-The pine wood smoking board must first be placed in a water bath for at least 2 hours so that the wood can absorb enough water.
-This ensures that the smoking aroma develops in the grill and that the wood does not catch fire.
+To begin, you must place the pine wood smoking board in a water bath for at least 2 hours, in order for the wood to absorb enough water.
+This ensures that the smoking aroma will develop nicely on the BBQ and that the wood will not catch fire.

-Mix the juice of half a lime with the honey and your seasoning mix.
-Then stir well.
+Mix the juice of half a lime together with the honey and your seasoning mix until all ingredients are well combined.